rolling-sagas/rs-doc/guide/subscription/subscription-billing.md

 - Your payment method on file with our third party payment processor will be automatically charged at the end of each monthly or annual billing period.

 ### Cancellation
-You can cancel automatic renewal by navigating to **Profile > View My Plan**.
+You can cancel your plan any time by navigating to **Profile > Edit profile > My Plan > Cancel plan**.
 Cancellations are effective at the end of the current billing cycle.
+However, you'll keep access to all of your subscription features until then.

 ### Refunds
 You can request a full refund of your subscription payment for any tier within 14 days after purchasing an annual plan and 3 days after purchasing a monthly plan if your used credits are no more than 400.

-If your local law requires a longer refund eligibility period, then the longer time period will apply.
+If you are eligible for a refund, you'll see the option to request a refund automatically when you click cancel plan.
+It may take up to 10 business days for your refund to reach you, depending on your bank's processing times, but you'll get a confirmation email within a few minutes.

-Send an email with your login email address to support@rollingsagas.com.
+Email support@rollingsagas.com if you come across any issue.